vinaobraga/rhev-backup-restore-vms/README.md

 # rhev-backup-restore-vms
-A way, developed to perform a backup and restore from virtual machines servers running on RedHat Enterprise Virtualization
+A way, developed to perform a backup and restore from virtual machines servers running on RedHat Enterprise Virtualization.

+To develop these scripts, we used the RHEV 4.0 version.

 The backup process from VMs running on RHEV was developed considering basicaly three steps: